OS2iot/OS2iot-docs/source/programming-guidelines/programming-guidelines.rst

 We use ESLint to lint the code an ensure that we follow best practices.

-SonarCude / SIG?
+SonarQube / SIG?
 (TBD)

 Front-end – Programming standards
 ---------------------------------

 The frontend code is written in TypeScript [2]_ (Angular 9).
-In the project ESLint [3]_ is setup to lint the code for preventable and/or syntax related errors. .
+In the project ESLint [3]_ is setup to lint the code for preventable and/or syntax related errors.
 To keep code formatting consistent we use Prettier [4]_ to format the code.
 We try to follow the do’s and don’ts of TypeScript (https://www.typescriptlang.org/docs/handbook/declaration-files/do-s-and-don-ts.html).